 A $100,000 national salary carries the purchasing power of about $109,343 here; matching a $100K lifestyle takes roughly $91,455.

 Toledo ranks #260 of 387 U.S. metro areas measured by the Bureau of Economic Analysis, placing it in the lower half by cost.
 With an overall Regional Price Parity of 91.5, Toledo, OH is 8.5% less expensive than the national baseline of 100.
-The gap between Toledo's most and least expensive categories — the priciest line item versus rents at 67.3 — is what drives the household budget experience on the ground, not the single headline number.
+The gap between Toledo's most and least expensive categories - services at 96.3 versus rents at 67.3 - is what drives the household budget experience on the ground, not the single headline number.

 Looking at the 2008-2024 trajectory, Toledo's overall index has fallen by 4.4 points, improving relative affordability.
 For the 2024 data year, goods are indexed at 93.6 and services at 96.3, meaning everyday spending in Toledo is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.